 If you have been injured in an accident in a bar, pub or nightclub that was not your fault, whether you are a patron or worker, then you are entitled to make a claim for compensation.

-JMW has a team of specialist solicitors with extensive experience and knowledge to help you make a claim against the owner of public house, bar or nightclub.
-We will assess your case and advise you on the appropriate action to take to help you make a successful claim.
+JMW has a team of specialist solicitors with extensive experience and knowledge to help you make a claim against the owner of a public house, bar or nightclub.
+We will assess your case and advise you on the appropriate action to help you make a successful claim.

 How JMW Can Help

-We understand how frustrating it can be to go from enjoying a night out to ending up in hospital with an injury.
-That’s why we will do our utmost to help you get back on your feet as soon as possible by assisting you in making a claim for compensation.
+We understand how frustrating it can be to go from enjoying a night out to end up in the hospital with an injury.
+That’s why our solicitors will do their utmost to help you get back on your feet as soon as possible by assisting you in making a claim for compensation.

-There are many different incidents in bars, pubs and nightclubs that could cause accidents for both patrons and employees - more so when you take into account alcohol consumption.
+There are many incidents in bars, pubs and nightclubs that could cause accidents for both patrons and employees - more so when you consider alcohol consumption.
+Common causes include: